NeotropicSAS/kuwaiba-docs/user/en/src/settings/configuration/variables/README.md

 # Configuration Variables

-The configuration variables module belongs to the `Settings` category and manages pools of configuration variables and configuration variables.
+The configuration variables module in Figure 1 belongs to the `Settings` category and manages pools of configuration variables and configuration variables.

 | ![Configuration Variables Module](images/toolbar-settings-configuration-variables.png) |
 |:--:|